Sangit249/opertingsystem/week4.md

 - **Key Generation (Workstation - 192.168.56.104):**

-Bash

-ssh-keygen -t ed25519 -f ~/.ssh/sangit_key
+    - ssh-keygen -t ed25519 -f ~/.ssh/sangit_key

-_Explanation:_ Ed25519 was selected over RSA for its superior security-to-performance ratio and smaller key size.
+ Ed25519 was selected over RSA for its superior security-to-performance ratio and smaller key size.

 - **Key Deployment:**

-Bash

-ssh-copy-id -i ~/.ssh/sangit_key.pub sangit_admin@192.168.56.105
+    - ssh-copy-id -i ~/.ssh/sangit_key.pub sangit_admin@192.168.56.105

-- **Server Hardening (/etc/ssh/sshd_config):**
+- Server Hardening (/etc/ssh/sshd_config):**

-Bash

-\# Configured via SSH as required
+  - Configured via SSH as required

-PubkeyAuthentication yes
+  - PubkeyAuthentication yes

-PasswordAuthentication no
+  - PasswordAuthentication no

-PermitRootLogin no
+  - PermitRootLogin no

 **Quantitative Trade-off Analysis:**

 - **Security Gain:** Setting PasswordAuthentication no eliminates 100% of automated password-guessing (brute-force) attempts.
 - **Operational Risk:** If the private key file on the workstation is lost or corrupted, administrative access is completely lost, requiring physical or console-level intervention.

-**3\.
-Firewall Implementation (UFW)**
+## 3. Firewall Implementation (UFW)**

 **Objective:** To restrict the server's attack surface by permitting traffic only from a verified administrative workstation.